Fenced Frame

 • destinationURL scheme is not "https";

-4. Run report an event using instance’s fenced frame reporter with buyer and a destination URL event that is event’s destinationURL.
+4. Run report an event using instance’s fenced frame reporter with buyer, request initiator, initiator referrer policy and a destination URL event that is event’s destinationURL.

 1. If event does not have a destination or event does not have a eventType: